RemcodM/pearl000-files/README.md

 Look for the `Possible devices for the Arduino are:` line.
 All lines following this lines list the devices added to your computer during the execution of the script.
 In this case, only the Arduino was connected and detected as `/dev/ttyACM0`.

 ## Reading the serial connection using `putty`.
 To read out the data written to the serial connection by your Arduino, you can use the `putty` tool.
-To open the serial console using putty, execute the following command in a terminal
+To open the serial console using `putty`, execute the following command in a terminal
 ```
 # putty -serial PORT -sercfg 115200
 ```